Chapter 64 is a detailed chapter of 30｜Bakumatsu Period, Shin Shin-to. Please read chapter 30 before reading this chapter.

 Settsu no Kuni 摂津の国 (Osaka today )

-Gassan Sadakazu (月山貞一) ———- Gassan was good at Soshu Den style and Bizen Den style, but he could make any kinds of style.
+Gassan Sadakazu (月山貞一) ——- Gassan was good at Soshu Den style and Bizen Den style, but he could make any kinds of style.
 He was as genius as Taikei Naotane.
-When you see his Ko-to style swords, it is hard to distinguish his sword from a real Ko-to sword because of his superb ability.
-One needs to be careful not to mistake a sword made by Gassan from a real Ko-to.
+One needs to pay attention to notice a sword made by Gassan from a real Ko-to.
 He also had an amazing ability in carving.
 His hirazukuri-kowakizashi forged in Soshu Den style looks just like a Masamune or a Yukimitsu.
 He forged the Yamashiro Den style with Takenoko-zori with Hoso-suguha or Chu-suguha in Nie.
 He also forged the Yamato Den style with Masame-hada.